-A drive train is a mechanism through which the power from your vehicle's engine reaches the wheels.
+A drive train is a series of mechanisms through which the power from your vehicle's engine reaches the wheels.
 Drive trains work differently depending on their orientation.
-Most car makes, including Acura, Audi, BMW, and Buick, either have rear-wheel or front-wheel drive trains.
-In a rear-wheel drive train, the engine's power is delivered to the car's back wheels, and is the most common orientation used on cars and trucks alike.
-This arrangement is good for delivering weight equally amongst all the vehicle's tires, which makes steering and handling easier.
-A front-wheel drive train, torque from the engine is supplied to the vehicle's front wheels.
+Most car makes, including Acura, Audi, BMW, and Buick, either have all-wheel or front-wheel drive trains.
+In a rear-wheel drive train, the engine's power is delivered to the car's back wheels and is the most common orientation used on cars and trucks alike.
+This arrangement is good for delivering weight equally among all the vehicle tires, which makes steering and handling easier.
+A front-wheel drive train, torque from the engine, is supplied to the vehicle's front wheels.

 The parts of a drive train include:

-The driveshaft - a long tube of steel that is linked to a car's transmission on one end and the wheels at the other.
+The driveshaft - This is a long tube of steel that is linked to a car's transmission on one end and the differential at the other.
 It transfers the mechanical power of the transmission to other parts of the vehicle.

-The U-joint - a flexible pivot point that gives the driveshaft the ability to function at multiple angles.
+The U-joint – This is a flexible pivot point that gives the driveshaft the ability to function at multiple angles.

-CV joints - that are part of the driveshaft and can bend in any direction while turning the drive wheels at a constant velocity.
+CV joints – These are part of the driveshaft and can bend in any direction while turning the drive wheels at a constant velocity.

-The axle shaft - which delivers power from the final drive assembly to the drive wheels.
+The axle shaft – This is the part that delivers power from the differential assembly to the drive wheels.

 Some signs that your vehicle may need a drive train repair include:

-Vibrations while driving - Driveshafts are made to prevent vibrations, so if you feel any vibrations while you're driving, your vehicle probably needs a drive train service.
+Vibrations while driving - Driveshafts are made to prevent vibrations.
+So, if you feel any vibrations while accelerating or decelerating, your vehicle may require a drive train service.

 Loud noises - Clunking, scraping, or rattling sounds while accelerating or turning are warning signs.
 If you hear strange noises, there is likely an issue with your vehicle's U-joint and indicates a rotation problem.

-Your transmission fluid starts leaking - If you do not address the issues with your drive train right away, your vehicle's transmission will pay the price and you will probably notice leaking of transmission fluid.
+Your transmission fluid starts leaking - If you do not address the issues with your drive train right away, your vehicle's transmission will pay the price, and you may notice leaking of transmission fluid.

 The longer you wait to get a drive train service, the more damage will be done to your vehicle.
 If you are in Westmoreland, don't wait to bring your car to Lug Nutz Tire and Auto Service in Greensburg.
 Our Expert technicians can take care of your vehicle.
-In addition, to drive train service, we also specialize in scheduled maintenance, and fleet repair.
+In addition to our drive train service, we also specialize in scheduled maintenance and fleet repair.

-If you are in Greensburg, PA, 15601 or surrounding areas, feel free to give us a call at 724-834-5180 or schedule an appointment online with us at https://lugnutzauto.com today!
+If you are in Greensburg, PA 15601, or the surrounding areas, feel free to give us a call at 724-834-5180 or schedule an appointment online with us today!
 Lug Nutz Tire and Auto Service - Quality You Can Trust from Certified Mechanics in Greenburg!.